PUCD2035-E-F15/class_notes/content/week_9/index.md

 - How do you return to the first state?

 ## Creating a Tool

+Computers are versatile powerful tools for artists.
+Hundreds of commercial apps are targeted at artists and designers.
+Artists often employ several applications together when creating their work.
+Many artists have created their own applications to achieve particular effects.
+Sometimes these tools are used only once, sometimes they become an important part of design culture.

+Some examples:

 - Pitaru/Paterson [Rhonda Forever](http://rhondaforever.com/)
 - Toby Schachman [Recursive Drawing](http://recursivedrawing.com/)
 - Mr. Doob [Voxels](http://mrdoob.com/#/129/voxels), [Branching](http://mrdoob.com/#/110/branching), [Harmony](http://mrdoob.com/projects/harmony/#grid)